The Bell System Science Series: Religious elements

-The religious elements in the screenplays occasioned much discussion and some acrimony with the scientific advisory board and consultants such as Donald Menzel, but many were finally incorporated.
+The religious elements in the screenplays occasioned much discussion and some acrimony with the scientific advisory board and consultants, such as Donald Menzel, but many were finally incorporated.
 James Gilbert has written, "When finally produced, Our Mr. Sun included a mixture of science, documentary footage, low-key advertising, and animation contained within a religious-magical framework. ...
 Most striking, Our Mr. Sun began and ended with inescapable religious allusions."
-Matthew Gunter writes, "in these films, Capra tries to create a common ground between science and religion — both are ways for the optimistic and the curious to think about the world and our place in it."
+Matthew Gunter writes, "in these films, Capra tries to create a common ground between science and religion—both are ways for the optimistic and the curious to think about the world and our place in it."

 Casting and production

-For Dr. Research, Capra selected Dr. Frank C. Baxter.
+For Dr. Research, Capra selected Frank C. Baxter.
 Baxter was a professor of English at the University of Southern California who enjoyed great success as the host of Shakespeare on TV at about the same time as the Bell series was being made, and who won a Peabody Award in 1956.
 Baxter hosted many educational television programs in the 1950s, although perhaps none were as influential as the eight Bell series programs.
-He became "a full-fledged personality of the TV age — plain-spoken, not without humor and decidedly avuncular."
+He became "a full-fledged personality of the TV age—plain-spoken, not without humor and decidedly avuncular".
 The role of Mr. Fiction Writer was played by Eddie Albert in the first film, and by Richard Carlson in the next three.
 Albert was asked to reprise his role for the second film but was unavailable due to his work on another film.
 While Baxter and his role as Dr. Research continued to appear in the Warner films, The Fiction Writer disappeared.

 The films were done in Technicolor, and marked Capra's first use of color in filmmaking.
 Cartoon animation was an important feature; the animated characters in the films interact directly with the live-action characters, which was an innovation at the time.
 Capra worked with United Productions of America (UPA) for the first film, Our Mr. Sun.
 At UPA, Bill Hurtz directed the animation for Our Mr. Sun; Hurtz had been the designer for the Oscar-winning cartoon short of Dr. Seuss' Gerald McBoing-Boing (1950) and would later direct animation for Jay Ward.
 In 1954, Hurtz moved to Shamus Culhane Productions, and the animation contract for the next three Capra films followed him there.

 Harold E. Wellman was the cinematographer for the films; Wellman won an Emmy Award (Best Cinematography for Television) for the second film in the series, Hemo the Magnificent.
-All four films were edited by Frank P. Keller, who won an Emmy Award (Best Editing Of A Film For Television) for the first, Our Mr. Sun.
+All four films were edited by Frank P. Keller, who won an Emmy Award (Best Editing of a Film for Television) for the first, Our Mr. Sun.
 Keller worked with Capra at the beginning of his career; he subsequently became a prominent feature film editor, and won the Academy Award for Best Film Editing for Bullitt (1968).